 In 2010, 2011 and 2013 the Federal Ministry of Education and Research (BMBF) published an an ideas competition to set up and expand innovative R&D networks with partners in the Baltic Sea countries.
 The aim of these funding measures is to tap into innovation potential through international cooperation and to boost the international competitive edge of German companies and research institutions in the Baltic Sea region.
 It was also aimed at encouraging cooperation with Swedish partners.
 Swedish institutions were involved in nine of the 15 projects included in the most recently published announcement.

-The BMBF has commissioned the DLR Project Management Agency's International Buereau with processing these and other funding measures.
+The BMBF commissioned the International Buereau of DLR Projektträger with processing these and other funding measures.

 Cooperation takes place primarily within a multilateral framework and aims to actively shape the European Research Area.
-Joint projects within the European Research Framework Programmes deal primarily with transport, health and demographic change as well as information and communication technologies and health.
+Joint projects within the European Research Framework Programmes deal primarily with transport, health and demographic change as well as information and communication technologies.

 The technical BMBF programmes also include multilateral research projects involving Sweden.
 The key areas of focus within current projects are information and communication technology, climate, environment and sustainability as well as health research and the health economy.

 German-Swedish cooperation at the ESS European Spallation Source is part of the Röntgen-Ångström-Cluster founded in 2009 for bilateral cooperation in photon and neutron research.
 The ESS is a large-scale European project under the scope of the European Research Infrastructure (“ESFRI Roadmap”) and is to be built in the Swedish city of Lund.
 When completed, the ESS in Lund will represent the world's most advanced neutron source for research.
 It will cover a large part of the future demand for powerful neutron sources in Europe and is designed to enable world-class applied and basic research on a global scale.
-Sweden is also participating in the XFEL x-ray laser that is being built in Hamburg.
+Sweden is also involved in the XFEL X-ray laser in Hamburg, whose scientific user operation began back in 2017.